 It’s all down to charity.

 All through September, Tesco staff are walking from Land’s End to John O’Groats to raise money for charities the supermarket is supporting this year; Diabetes UK and the British Heart Foundation.

-To raise a few extra pennies, Tesco are asking their customers if they want to donate, by rounding up the total on the food bill to the nearest 10p.
+To raise a few extra pennies, Tesco is asking their customers if they want to donate, by rounding up the total on the food bill to the nearest 10p.

 Rounding up pennies

 This receipt from our shop in a previous year they did the round ups.
 It shows we bought £63.05 worth of stuff from Tesco.